OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 | **opennebula-ssh-socks-cleaner** | Periodic cleaner of SSH persistent connections                                                                              | opennebula          |

 {{< alert title="Note" color="success" >}}
-Since 5.12, the OpenNebula comes with an integrated SSH agent as the `opennebula-ssh-agent` service which removes the need to copy oneadmin’s SSH private key across your Hosts.
+Since 5.12, the OpenNebula comes with an integrated SSH agent as the `opennebula-ssh-agent` service, which removes the need to copy oneadmin’s SSH private key across your Hosts.
 For more information, refer to the [passwordless login]({{% relref "kvm_node_installation#kvm-local" %}}) section of the manual.{{< /alert >}}

 You are ready to **start** all OpenNebula services with the following command (NOTE: you might want to remove the services from the command arguments if you skipped their configuration steps above):